 This chapter explains how to configure your scanner to work with Harmony on Mac OS X.

-Before you can configure your scanner, your scanner should already be configured, switched on, and connected to your system.
+Before you can configure your scanner, you should have the scanning machines themselves already configured, switched on, and connected to your system.

-After your scanner is configured, you must modify the hardware so Harmony can align images scanned using autofeed.
+After you configure your scanner, you must modify the hardware so that Harmony can align images scanned using autofeed.

 After you have installed your scanner hardware, you must configure your scanner to communicate with Harmony.
 To do this, you must find the name of your scanner using the Find Scanner Utility.
 Then, you must add this name to the Scan.conf file.